-Notice: 6/15/2018 This trail is now open but expect hazards due to the 2017 fire.
+Notice: 9/24/2019 This trail is now open but expect hazards due to the 2017 Eagle Creek fire.
 Watch for fire-weakened trees, rockslides, landslides, stumpholes, and washouts.
 Avoid this trail during high winds and heavy rains.
-You are to stay within 25 feet of the trail.

 From Portland, Oregon, take I-84 east for about 40 miles and take exit #44 for Cascade Locks.
 Drive through town, heading east.
 Look for the sign with the symbol for the airport.
 Turn left across from Edgewood Avenue and drive 2 miles, cross over I-84 and turn left at the road junction.
 Go about .3 miles and make a right turn onto the campground access road.
 The road narrows and goes uphill to the campground and trailhead.
 Follow the hiker signs through the campground to the hiker’s trailhead.
 Turn right, off the paved road, and arrive at the trailhead.
 This is one of the few trailheads that has a water supply.

 Length and Elevation: